 - Self LearningTM: CME program enabling physicians to evaluate their knowledge of current topics in the medical literature; published six times annually; available online and in print; eligible for Mainpro credit.

-- Linking Learning to Practice, Pearls® and ePearls: Self-directed, evidence-based practice reflection exercises that facilitate the integration of new knowledge and skills into practice; eligible for Mainpro credit.
+- Linking Learning to Practice, PearlsTM and ePearlsTM: Self-directed, evidence-based practice reflection exercises that facilitate the integration of new knowledge and skills into practice; eligible for Mainpro credit.

-- Advanced Life Support in Obstetrics® (ALSO): Evidence-based, interactive, multidisciplinary program focusing on the effective management of obstetrical emergencies; eligible for Mainpro credit.
+- ALARM: Evidence-based, interactive, multidisciplinary program focusing on the effective management of obstetrical emergencies; eligible for Mainpro+ credit.

-- Mainpro-Accredited Programs/Events: Peer-reviewed to ensure content is educationally and scientifically valid, and that programs are developed and delivered in accordance to ethical standards.
+- Mainpro+ certified programs/events: Peer-reviewed to ensure content is educationally and scientifically valid, and that programs are developed and delivered in accordance to ethical standards.